 The rise of the COVID-19 pandemic ignited a common fear in the hearts of many; the idea that their health was out of their hands.
 This positioned people across the globe in a state of chronic stress and panic, which are red flags for strengthening the resiliency of your body’s systems.
 The importance of balanced gut flora and human microbes is often overlooked in regard to immune health.
-However, the lining of the GI tract is home to nearly 80% of your immune system.
+However, the lining of the GI tract is home to nearly 80% of your immune system — raising awareness about the connection between a balanced gut and COVID-19.

 When you put this into perspective, cultivating a healthy gut plays an influential role in immune function and virus protection.
 Several studies have shown the healing power of strain-specific probiotic supplements on the COVID-19 virus.
 In fact, one of the clinical studies that displayed positive patient results used the same bacterial strains as the Lyvecap formulation.